 Here’s the deal:

 Include the amount of text that’s just enough to make your point.
-There’s no need to insert huge pieces of text just for the sake of context.
-Instead, you can make a short introduction to make the point of a quote clearer.
+There’s no need to insert huge paragraphs just for the sake of context.
+Instead, you can make a short introduction to make a point of a quote clearer.

 As long as you don’t alter the meaning, you can edit a quote if it helps to clarify the message.